 Reporting a Pothole

 While most potholes are patched as soon as they are reported, some are not reported and continue to grow.
 If you see a pothole, we encourage you to let us know.
 The best number to call for reporting potholes is 916-727-4770 or use our service request form to report the pothole online.
 Please include a detailed location description.
-For example, a pothole report that the street name, exact lane (#1 closest to median, #2, or #3), the direction of travel, size, and depth of the hole, and the cross street or closest street address is ideal.
+For example, a pothole report that the street name, exact lane (from right to left in the direction of travel -- #1 closest to median, #2, or #3), the direction of travel, size, and depth of the hole, and the cross street or closest street address is ideal.
 Thank you for working with us as we strive to keep our streets safe and pothole free!